ppy/osu-wiki/news/2025/2025-04-30-the-followpoint-spectator-the-osu-catch-mapping-pioneer.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-gmt" href="https://osu.ppy.sh/users/702598">Spectator</a></p>

-It’s definitely changed a lot, in a good way.
+It's definitely changed a lot, in a good way.
 I still enjoy old maps, but over the years, the ranked section has brought so much variety, and now there are so many different styles and aspects in maps.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/17745759" style="background-image: url('/wiki/shared/avatars/-Isla-.jpg')"></a>